Waning Crescent on

 Lunation 254 / 1207

-The Moon is 24 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 24 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 254 of Meeus index or 1207 from Brown series.

 Synodic month length 29.38 days